stereosuper/stereorepo/packages/sac/src/components/SuperError/README.md

 For instance this components helps us to build the errors for all the @stereorepo 👌

-To use it you'll have to import it the extend your class with it 🔥
+To use it you'll have to import it and then extend your class with it 🔥

 Example: